iph-97/vacant_lots/README.md

 ## Due: Tuesday, December 7th by midnight on GitHub
+## Completed with partners Jason Winick and Kashif Ahmed

 ### Project Description:
 The goal of this project is to showcase your knowledge of Python by applying it to a